Trump Administration Rule Would Penalize Immigrants For Needing Benefits

 The Trump administration is moving forward with regulations that are expected to dramatically reshape the U.S. immigration system by denying green cards and visas to immigrants who use — or are expected to use — a wide range of federal, state and local government benefits, including food stamps, housing vouchers and Medicaid.

-The final version of the so-called "public charge" rule, which has been a top priority for immigration hardliners in the White House, is set to be published in the Federal Register on Wednesday.
+The final version of the "public charge" rule, which has been a top priority for immigration hard-liners in the White House, is set to be published in the Federal Register on Wednesday.

 Ken Cuccinelli, the acting director of U.S. Citizenship and Immigration Services, announced the move Monday morning.
 He said the purpose is to clarify existing law, which is designed to ensure that immigrants do not become dependent on the government.

-"Through the public charge rule, President Trump's administration is re-enforcing the ideal of self sufficiency and personal responsibility, ensuring that immigrants are able to support themselves and become successful in America," he said.
+"Through the public charge rule, President Trump's administration is reenforcing the ideal of self-sufficiency and personal responsibility, ensuring that immigrants are able to support themselves and become successful in America," he said.

-The rule is set to take effect in 60 days, but is expected to draw legal challenges from immigrant rights groups and others.
+The rule is set to take effect in 60 days but is expected to draw legal challenges from immigrant-rights groups and others.

 "A cruel new step"